 In Tolstoi's Ivan the Terrible the czar was a democratic ruler, who worked for the good of Russia tirelessly and mercilessly.
 The first part dealt with his love for his Kirghiz wife, The Difficult Years focused on Ivan's activities as a statesman.
 The work, which won Tolstoi a third, posthumous Stalin Prize in 1946, had been commissioned as a result of instructions of the Communist Party concerning "the need for the restoration of a true historica image of Ivan IV in Russian history."

 Besides works on history, Tolstoi also published two science fiction novels, both of which appeared in the experimental 1920s and which were revised during the following decades of Stalinist terror.
 Aelita (1923), a science-fiction fantasy in the manner of H.G.
-Wells, told the story of a Soviet expedition to Mars with the aim of establishing communism.
+Wells, told the story of a Soviet expedition to Mars.
 The native Martians are in fact long-ago emigrants from Atlantis.
 The story was adapted into screen in 1924.
-Aelita's film version preceeded Fritz Lang's Metropolis by three years.
-Its futuristic, Expressionistic sets were designed by Isaac Rabinovitch of the Kamerny Theatre.
-Jakov Protazanov, the director, had worked in Paris and Berlin before he returned to the Soviet Union.
-The film is said to have influenced the design of the Flash Gordon space opera, which was created by the artist Alex Raymond in 1934 and led to a popular radio serial and several films.
+Aelita's screen version, a big budgeted Hollywood style production, promoted the idea of interplanetary socialist revoliution. ('Cosmonaut Nostalgia in Soviet and Post-Soviet Film' by Cathleen S. Lewis, in Remembering the space age: Proceedings of the 50th Anniversary Conference, edited by Steven J. Dick, 2008, p.
+254) The futuristic, Expressionistic sets were designed by Isaac Rabinovitch of the Kamerny Theatre; Alexandra Exter made the spectacular geometric costumes and set elements for the Martian scenes.
+Before returning to the Soviet Union, director Jakov Protazanov had worked in Paris and Berlin.
+A great part of the film's glamour can be credited to Yulia Solntseva (Queen Aelita), whose beauty stunned all audences ‒ many babies born in 1924 were named Aelita.
+However, the movie was repeatedly attacked in the Soviet press, and eventually removed from distribution.
+It has been claimed that its designs influnced the Flash Gordon space opera, created by the artist Alex Raymond in 1934.
+Aelita preceeded Fritz Lang's Metropolis by three years.

 Tolstoi's Giperboloid inzhenera Garina (1926, The Death Box) described an attempt of an unscrupulous inventor to use his death ray to conquer the world.
 He manages to rule a decadently capitalist USA for a short period.
 Bunt mashin (1924) was a play, based on Carel Capek's science fiction story R.U.R.
 With the journalist Alexander Starchakov, who died in one of Stalin's purges, Tolstoi wrote the libretto for Dmitri Shostakovich's satirical opera Orango (1932).
 The opera in three acts, which was rediscovered in 2006, portrays a "biomorph", half-man and half-monkey.